sandeepsolai/minecraft-bot/README.md

 ## Commands
 Step 1: Run `npm install` to install the dependencies.
+Step 2: Change the port number and IP address to the SERVER ADDRESS, otherwise it will not work.
-Step 2: Run `npm run` to run the js file.
+Step 3: Run `npm dev` to run the js file.

 # Sponsors
 None yet.